globaldothealth/isaric/docs/guide.rst

 return ``False``; is all of the fields are ``Null``, will return ``None``.

-**firstNonNull**: The first field in the list which is *not Null* - i.e. either True, False, or a specifc value, will be given.
+**firstNonNull**: The first field in the list which is *not null* - i.e. either True, False, or a specific value, will be given.
 If *all* the fields are ``None``, *the field will also be returned as ``None``*.

 **set**: Similar to the 'list' combinedType, ``set`` will return a list